ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
-- [ ] Add cell or node tag to template args of tag
 - [ ] Check if point in ConstantFunction eval is in domain
 - [ ] Add interpolartion option for External methods
-- [ ] Reduce code duplication in Function class (constructors)
 - [ ] Sync getEnts from ActiveMesh and Mesh
 - [ ] Sync the getFacetVertexSets implementations
 - [ ] Reduce number of tags in ActiveMesh